heesoonKang/cse15l-lab-reports/labReport1.md

 ![Image](3.RunSomeCommands.png)
 - Now that you have successfully logged into the ieng6 server, let's try out from functions.
 - The following screenshot is what it looks like when you have succefully called ls -lat functions.
 But you should try various functions (ex: cd ~, cd, ls <directory>...)
+- Note: Some of the functions will not have any output

 ## **Step 5**